futurice/alley-oop/README.md

 ## Release

-1. Ensure all docs have consistent example version (i.e. find & replace `1.1.2` in this doc)
+1. Ensure all docs have consistent example version (i.e. find & replace `1.1.2` in this repo)
 1. Make sure all changes are pushed to GitHub `master`
 1. Go on [GitHub](https://github.com/futurice/alley-oop/releases) and draft a new release with the format `v1.1.2`
 1. Go on [Docker Hub](https://hub.docker.com/r/futurice/alley-oop/~/settings/automated-builds/), update the tag name, save, and use the "Trigger" button: